-the student with insufficient high school mathematics for the second mathematics sequence, prepare the student for Plane Trigonometry, or can serve as a terminal course in Algebra.
+This course is a stepping stone between high school and college mathematics.
+Its purpose is to prepare the student for business mathematics or calculus.
 Topics of study include equations, complex numbers, polynominals, inequalities, exponents, logarithms, and approximate solutions.
-(Prerequisites: One year of high school algebra or 104.)
+(Prerequisites: One year of high school algebra or 103.)

-123. Plane Trigonometry (Spring)
+123. Trigonometry

-This course presents the theory of plane trigonometry primarily as a terminal course.
-Applications in the fields of mechanics, surveying and navigation are emphasized.
-Topics of study include right triangles, functions of angles, trigonometric equations and identities, inverse functions, functions of two angles, and complex numbers.
+This course presents the theory of plane trigonometry as a preparation for further work in mathematics.
+Applications to the fields of mechanics, surveying and navigation are emphasized.
+Topics of study include right triangles, functions of angles, trigonometric equations and identities, inverse functions, functions of two angles and complex numbers.
 (Prerequisite: One year of high school geometry and: (a) two years of high school algebra or (b) mathematics 114.)